raspberrypilearning/piglow/worksheet.md

     Make sure you keep an eye on your PiGlow to see if LED 1 lights up!

-Now that you have LED1 turning on and off, why not see if you can turn any of the other LEDs on and off in a similar way!
+Now that you have LED 1 turning on and off, why not see if you can turn any of the other LEDs on and off in a similar way?

-## Add a Loop to make the Lights Flash
+## Add a loop to make the lights flash

-In the last step you created a program to turn on and off LED1 on the PiGlow.
+In the last step, you created a program to turn LED 1 on and off on the PiGlow.
 We can now add a loop to repeatedly turn on and off groups of coloured LEDs.

 1. Open the file `FirstPiGlow.py` in `IDLE`.